Required Components, Board Layout Recommendations And Best Practices

-Applying more load than this to the imp004m’s pins will damage the module.
 If your design requires you to move more current around, use an imp pin to switch a FET or transistor.

 Your design must not expose any of the imp004m’s pins to a voltage greater than VDD (the supply voltage provided to the module).
 Consult the imp004m datasheet for more information on electrical characteristics and absolute maximum ratings.